 Fast Feedback & Increased Agility: There are no two ways that on-desk chat sessions are always more efficient when it comes to feedback and change implementation.
 You have direct access to your team and can quickly share your thoughts on the spot.
 In turn, the change can be worked upon with agility.
 Whether it's a bug, product feature change, design implementation, or anything big or small, feedback can be shared and reciprocated quickly.

-Greater Engagement With Face-To-Face Communication: No matter how much technology evolves and communication or remote working tools pop up, nothing can replace the old school face-to-face communication.
+Greater Engagement With Face-To-Face Communication: No matter how much technology evolves and communication or remote working tools pop up, nothing can replace old-school face-to-face communication.
 Being in the same office, the chances of miscommunications or assumptions become minimum.
-Moreover, you can directly converse with each other with a clearer conversation.
+Moreover, you can directly converse with each other in a clearer conversation.

 Personally Monitor The Development: Not just the development team, but even the product owners can feel more connected and involved when the development takes place in-house.
 They can monitor the progress of the development closely by collaborating with the developers face-to-face.